mdasad7372/mdasad7372/README.md

 I have compeleted my data science internship from the developer arena.
 Recalling all AI ML concept.
-Learn AI foundation Association from Oracle University
+Learn AI foundation Association from Oracle University.
+Preparing for Isro examination.